April 15, 2020

 How were the practical exercises realized online?

-The exercises were conducted, like the entire session, via Zoom.
-On Zoom, there is the function “Break-Out Rooms”.
-This allows the moderator to divide the group into any smaller groups.
+The exercises were conducted over Zoom, just like the whole meeting.
+With Zoom, there is the feature “Break-Out-Rooms”.
+This allows the moderator to split the group into any smaller groups.
 Our task in the small groups was to apply the OKR theory directly to a topic.
-To visualize the results, we used the tool “Miro Board”.
-This led to some problems for the participants and took time, as not everyone was able to directly access the Miro Board.
+To visualize the results, we used the tool “Miro-Board”.
+This led to some problems for the participants and took time as not everyone could access the Miro Board directly.

-Thank you, Michael, for the interesting insights.
+Thank you, Michael, for the exciting insights.

 You are a trainer and want to offer blended learning?
 Get our guide "Blended Learning for Trainers: Start in 9 Steps" for free.